stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 Such a schema could of course again be read from user input, but we will wait with implementing a parser until later in this chapter.

-Using this with an `HList` directly led to issues with type inference, therefore I quickly wrote a custom row type: A heterogeneous list indexed over a schema:
+Using this new schema with an `HList` directly led to issues with type inference, therefore I quickly wrote a custom row type: A heterogeneous list indexed over a schema.

 ```idris
 data Row : Schema -> Type where